CorrelAid/restatis/cran-comments.md

 ## Resubmission / update info

-* This is a larger update to the package adding support for further databases
+* This is a larger update to the package adding new features
-* Changed the maintainer

 ## R CMD check results